Sri Lankan style - Roasted curry powder

 Dry roast the spices separately

-• Dry roast coriander seeds in a wide pan under slow heat constantly giving attention.
-Regular turning and string will not burn them.
+- Dry roast coriander seeds in a wide pan under very slow heat, constantly giving attention with regular pushing around the pan.
+Do not burn them.
 This will take about 5-8mins.
-Coriander seeds should be dark brown not burnt black
+Coriander seeds should be dark brown not burnt black.
+Take out of the pan immediately and keep aside.

-• When all spices are properly cooled off, start grinding them
+- When all spices are properly cooled off, start grinding them together by adding them potion by potion

-Let me know how delicious and aromatic your chicken curry turned out.
+Let me know how delicious and aromatic your chicken curry, mutton curry or bitter-gourd curry turned out by using this homemade aromatic spice blend!

 Dry roasting coriander seeds